Holographic Turbulence and Numerical Estimate of the Fractal Dimension of the Turbulent Horizon

-In the Bondi-Sachs gauge, the spacetime is foliated by null hypersurfaces generated by ingoing null rays; the spatial coordinates are constant along each ray, and the radial coordinate is defined as the areal radius.
-This requires

-where $v=\mathrm{const}$ denotes a family of null hypersurfaces, $\gamma_{ij}$ is the spatial metric, and $r$ is the areal radius.
-The schematic foliation is described in Figure \ref{fig:schematic_evolution_fig}.
-The most general metric form in the gauge choice \eqref{eq:BS_Gauge} then can be written as
+The spacetime is foliated by null hypersurfaces as schematically shown in Figure \ref{fig:schematic_evolution_fig}.
+Specifically, we choose to work in the Bondi-Sachs gauge which exhibits several advantages elaborated in Appendix \ref{sec:appendix_numerical_details}.
+The most general metric form in this gauge can be written as

-where all metric fields are functions of $\left(v,z,x^{i}\right)$ and the components of shift vector $\xi^{i}$ is denoted as $\left(\xi,\eta\right)$.
+where all metric fields are functions of $\left(v,z,x^{i}\right)$ and the components of the shift vector $\xi^{i}$ are denoted as $\left(\xi,\eta\right)$.
 The conformal boundary is compactified from $r=\infty$ to $z=0$ through the mapping $z:=\ell^{2}/r$.
-For the physics we are interested in this work, we consider $\det h_{ij}=1$ in \prettyref{eq:Bondi-Sachs-General-Metric} and the form for the spatial metric
+For the physics we are interested in this work, we consider $\det h_{ij}=1$ in \prettyref{eq:Bondi-Sachs-General-Metric} and parameterize the spatial metric as